ygivenx/ml101/docs/rstudio/README.md

 > install.packages("<package-name>", lib="/cc-home/_global_/R")
 ```

-This id the list of dependencies installed:
+This is the list of dependencies installed:

 * topicmodels
 * textmineR